codebrew/backbone-rails/README.md

     bundle install
     rails g backbone:install

+To include `backbone` into your asset pipeline, add the following line to your `application.js`

+    //= require rails_backbone
+    //= require backbone/<your-app-name>

+If you want to, you can also include all parts manually:

+    //= require underscore
+    //= require backbone
+    //= require backbone_rails_sync
+    //= require backbone_datalink
+    //= require backbone/<your-app-name>

 ### Layout and namespacing

 Running `rails g backbone:install` will create the following directory structure under `app/assets/javascripts/backbone`: